-"As the former Great Power nation [Russians], we should indulge the nationalist aspirations [of the non-Russians] and place ourselves in an unequal position, in the sense of making still greater concessions to the national current.
-Only by such a policy, when we place ourselves artificially in a position lower in comparisons to others, only by such a price can we purchase for ourselves the trust of formerly oppressed nations."
+"As the former Great Power nation [Russians], we should indulge the nationalist aspirations [of the non-Russians.]
+Only by placing ourselves artificially in a position lower in comparisons to others can we purchase for ourselves the trust of formerly oppressed nations."